phil-opp/blog_os/blog/content/second-edition/posts/09-paging-introduction/index.md

 ## Paging

 The idea is to divide both the virtual and the physical memory space into small, fixed-size blocks.
 The blocks of the virtual memory space are called _pages_ and the blocks of the physical address space are called _frames_.
-Each page can be individually mapped to a frame, which makes it possible split larger memory regions across non-continuous physical frames.
+Each page can be individually mapped to a frame, which makes it possible to split larger memory regions across non-continuous physical frames.

 The advantage of this becomes visible if we recap the example of the fragmented memory space, but use paging instead of segmentation this time: